How to Mitigate DDoS Attacks with Log Analytics

 Is your organization prepared to mitigate Distributed Denial of Service (DDoS) attacks against mission-critical cloud-based applications?

 A DDoS attack is a cyber attack that uses bots to flood the targeted server or application with junk traffic, exhausting its resources and disrupting service for real human users.
-DDoS attacks are on the rise, with over 4.83 million attacks reported in the first half of 2020 - an increase of more than 250% compared to the same period in 2019.
+DDoS attacks are on the rise, with over 4.83 million attacks reported in the first half of 2020.
 Data from Kaspersky Lab found that the average cost of responding to a DDoS attack was over $2 million for enterprises and $120,000 for SMBs.

 Mitigating against DDoS attacks in cloud-based environments can be a challenge, but current technologies make it possible for organizations to efficiently monitor their entire networks, analyze security logs at scale, and rapidly detect and respond to DDoS attacks before they impact user experience.

 In this week’s blog post, we’ll take a deeper look at the recent growth in DDoS attacks and the threat they could pose for your organization.

 We’ll also explain why early detection is the key to effectively mitigating DDoS attacks, and how you can combat DDoS attacks with security log analysis powered by Chaos Search.

 A DDoS attack is a cyber attack whose goal is to disrupt the availability of a host, network, server, application, or website by overwhelming it with a large volume of traffic from many sources.
 DDoS attacks are among the most potent tools utilized by cyber criminals, hacktivists, and other malicious actors to disrupt service availability and damage the operations of a target organization.